ThisIsBenny/iOS-Widgets/car-location/README.md

 [[Download]](https://raw.githubusercontent.com/ThisIsBenny/iOS-Widgets/main/car-location/car-location.js)

 ## Setup
 For this widget is a free API-Key from mapquest.com required.
-Sign in on https://developer.mapquest.com to get your personal API-Key.
+Sign up on https://developer.mapquest.com to get your personal API-Key.
-Add your API to your Widget parameters and that's it.
+Add your API-Key to your Widget parameters and that's it.

  It is recommended to select the option "Run Script" in the widget settings under "When Interacting".
  This will display a larger map view of the small widget when you click on the widget.